 Contact our trained Helpline professionals by email or our online form.

-Whatever your worry - call the NSPCC on 0808 800 5000, we can help.
-Due to an increase in demand across our services, our voice Helpline is currently operating between the hours of 10am and 8pm Monday to Thursday, 8am and 10pm on Friday and 9am and 6pm at the weekends.
-You can contact us outside of these hours by email at email@example.com.
-It’s free and you don’t have to say who you are.
-If you think a child is at immediate risk of harm, please call the Police on 999.
+Due to an increase in demand across our service, our voice Helpline is currently operating between the hours of 10am and 12pm from Friday 24 June and will resume from Monday 27 June at 11am.
+However, you can contact us outside these hours by email at firstname.lastname@example.org.
+It's free and you don't have to say who you are.
+If you think a child is at immediate risk of harm, please call the police on 999.

 How the NSPCC can help you

 Our Childline service